demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-get-remote-script-task-status

 ***
 Get remote scripts tasks using a variety of filters.
-Accessible via API only parent_task_id query parameter is mandatory

 #### Base Command